Liwonde National Park: Economy

 Tourism makes up approximately 97% of the total revenue generated by the park, with 58% of that coming from concession fees from the private lodges in the park.
 The nearest township to the park is Liwonde, and there is mixed evidence that the economic benefits of the park have a great impact beyond the park boundaries.
 The park has many characteristics of an enclave resort, but there are small enterprises such as Makanga Women's Group and Njobvu Cultural Village Lodge which market goods and services to park tourists.
 Before the building of a fence, people living near the park argued in support of its construction, saying that the animals were damaging their crops.
 Proposals have been made by the Malawi Minister of Finance for revenue generated by the park to be divided between the park and local communities, although implementation was delayed.

 Tourism

+There are three lodges within the boundaries of Liwonde National Park; Chimwala Bush Camp, Kutengo Camp, and Mvuu Lodge.

+Chimwala Bush Camp is owned and managed by African Parks and is perched against Chinguni Hill.
+The camp features classic safari tents, private verandahs, outdoor bathrooms, and stunning views of the Shire river.